The concept of ‘proportion and scale’ in the garden can be tricky to get right, but when you do, you just know it.

 So the plants I chose needed to thrive in these challenging conditions, besides relying on my erratic hand-watering.

-I’m happy to say I’ve had incredible luck with the ‘Wilson’s Wonder’ leucadendron (which needs hand watering only once a month during the summer) senecio cineraria, bulbine, and one of my favorite grasses – ‘Platinum Beauty’ lomandra.
+I’m happy to say I’ve had incredible luck with the ‘Wilson’s Wonder’ leucadendron (which needs hand watering only once a month during the summer) senecio cineraria, bulbine, and ‘Platinum Beauty’ lomandra.

 All of these plants are evergreen, require very little water, and most importantly, withstand the blistering summer heat.